panacloud/cli/tutorials/tutorial00-getting-started/readme.md

-# Build a Serverless API for a Simple Schema using Panacloud CLI
+# Build a GraphQL Serverless API for a Simple Schema using Panacloud CLI and Deploy it on AWS

 Before getting started you need to install the following packages and libraries: